offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Gene Expression/Pearson Similarity Metric_TOPIC
 ```

-**WHAT**: Given a list of n-dimensional vectors, convert those vectors into a similarity matrix and build a graph where nodes represents vectors and an edge connects a pair of nodes only if the similarity between the vectors they represent exceeds some threshold.
+**WHAT**: Given a list of n-dimensional vectors, ...

+1. convert those vectors into a similarity matrix
+2. build a graph where nodes represents vectors and an edge connects a pair of nodes only if the similarity between the vectors they represent exceeds some threshold.

 This type of graph is called a similarity graph.

 **WHY**: Recall the definition of the good clustering principle: Items within the same cluster should be more similar to each other than items in other clusters.
 If the vectors being clustered aren't noisy and the similarity metric used is appropriate for the type of data the vectors represent (it captures clusters), some threshold value should exist where the graph formed only consists of cliques (clique graph).